 November 8, 1923.
-Hitler's "Beer Hall Putsch" took place in Munich took place, wherein Hitler, Goering and armed Nazis attempted, but ultimately failed, to forcibly seize power and overthrow democracy in Germany.
+Hitler's "Beer Hall Putsch" in Munich took place, wherein Hitler, Goering and armed Nazis attempted, but ultimately failed, to forcibly seize power and overthrow democracy in Germany.

 November 9 -10, 1938.
 Kristallnacht ("the night of broken glass") took place in Germany as Nazi mobs burned synagogues and vandalized Jewish shops and homes.

 November 9, 1989.
 The Berlin Wall was opened after standing for 28 years during which it completely cut off West Berlin from Eastern Germany.
 The almost 28 mile long wall had been built in 1961.

 November 14, 1889.
 Newspaper reporter Nellie Bly set out from New York to beat the record of Jules Verne's fictional hero Phileas Fogg, who famously traveled around the world in 80 days.
 And, another young woman reporter, Elizabeth Bisland, set off at the same time to see who could accomplish the feat first.

 November 15, 1943.
 Heinrich Himmler ordered Gypsies and part-Gypsies to be sent to concentration camps.
 The number of Gypsies killed by Nazis is estimated up to 500,000.